wallarm/product-documentation/docs/3.2/admin-en/installation-guides/envoy/envoy-docker.md

     yum list wallarm-node
     ```

-    * If the version `3.2.x` is installed, then follow the current instructions.
+    * If the version `3.4.x` is installed, then follow the [instructions for 3.4](/admin-en/installation-guides/envoy/envoy-docker/).
-    * If the version `3.0.x` is installed, then please [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
-We recommend upgrading modules 3.0 to the [latest version](/updating-migrating/what-is-new/) since it enables new features of controlling access to applications by IP addresses and simplifies the logic of some filtration modes.
+    * If the version `3.2.x` is installed, then follow the current instructions or [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
-    * If the version `2.18.x` or lower is installed, then please [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
+    * If the version `3.0.x` or lower is installed, then please [update the packages to the latest version](/updating-migrating/docker-container/) in all deployments.
 Support for installed versions will be deprecated soon.

     More information about Wallarm node versioning is available in the [Wallarm node versioning policy](../../../updating-migrating/versioning-policy.md).